-Good day and welcome to our Financial Matters weekly notes.
-Today we are going to be looking at some practical wealth principles to wipe out your debt in 2021.
+Good day, and welcome to our Financial Matters weekly notes.
+Today we are going to be looking at some practical wealth principles to wipe out your debt.

 A THOUGHT TO CONSIDER:

 We are sure living in crazy times.
 I know that it can be difficult to be positive and forward looking when everything seems so uncertain and messed up.
-But, at the start of 2021, it is a good time to reflect on how things have gone, and it is so important to LOOK UP, to DARE TO DREAM and to SET UP A STRATEGY for the year ahead.
+But, at this time, it is a good time to reflect on how things have gone, and it is so important to LOOK UP, DARE TO DREAM, and SET UP A STRATEGY for the year ahead.